moquality/android-hardware-testing-docs/README.md

 * Settings &gt; Security &gt; Screenlock &gt; None

+* Open a shell.
+Let's call it **Shell 1**.

-* Note down the "Device ID" after executing the following command.
+* Note down the "Device ID" after executing the following command in **Shell 1**.
 If authorization is necessary on the phone, do authorize the computer to access the phone.

 * ```
   adb devices
   ```
-* Execute the following command in the shell
+* Execute the following command in the **shell 1**

 * ```
   adb kill-server